TimKozak/NearestFilms/README.md

 Module generates HTML-file based on a given year and location.
-As a result user recieves an interactive map where he can see his location, locatiions of closet filming places and straight lines indicating the direction to the filming places.
+As a result user recieves an interactive map where he can see his location, locatiions of closest filming places and straight lines indicating the direction to the filming places.

 This HTML map gives user an opportunity to find closest filming places and